delphidabbler/ddablib/README.md

 ## History of the library

+### Pre-history

 This library goes back a long way.
 When it was started the code was not under version control.
+However, reasonably complete records if changes and releases were kept, either in individual change logs in source files or in separate documents.
+A summary of all the documented changes still exists in a file named `PreSVNHistory.txt` in each sub-project's `Docs` directory.

+At this time each (what was to become a) sub-project was separately maintained in its own directory and received its own releases.

+### The DDabLib monolith

+In 2009 the decision was taken to combine all the different source code library projects into a single monolithic project named `DDabLib`.
+The intention was to start to release the whole library instead of making individual releases of each sub-project.
+This never actually happened!

+#### Subversion

+A new Subversion repository was created.
+Gradually, between xsxxx and yyyyy, the sub-projects were imported into the repository, each in its own sub-directory.
+There was also a common directory for tools and anything else that could be shared amongst all sub-projects.

+Originally the repository was maintained locally but was eventually moved to GoogleCode.
+When Google announced the forthcoming closure of GoogleCode the repository was moved to SourceForge.

 It was then moved to a Subversion repository on the long defunct Google Code.
-When Google Code closed the Subversion repo was transferred over to SourceForge.
+When Google Code closed, the Subversion repo was exported to SourceForge.
+It remained on SourceForge for many years.

-On 2022/01/16 the library was converted to Git and moved from SourceForge to GitHub.

-The library has never been released as a single entity - each component of the library has always been maintained as a separate sub-project and receives it's own releases.
-Therefore, on 2022/05/21, the long overdue decision was taken to split the Git repo into 17 different repositories, one for each sub-project.
-A new GitHub organization was set up and all the new repositories were created there.

-### Conversion from Subversion
+#### Git

+By 2022 the library was the last of my projects still maintained in Subversion, everything else was using Git.
+There had been one or two abortive attempts already to convert the repo to Git, but finally, on 2022-01-16, the move was made.

-Until 2022/01/16 this library was maintained in a [Subversion repository](https://sourceforge.net/p/ddablib/code/HEAD/tree/) on SourceForge.
-On that date the contents of that repository's `trunk` were converted to Git.
-The Subversion repo's `tags` were not imported, but Git tags were added at the closest commit before each sub-project's release date.
+Only the contents of the Subversion repository's `trunk` were exported.
+The `tags` were not exported but Git tags were added at the closest commit before each sub-project's release date.
+There were no Subversion branches to export.

+> Because there was _some_ loss of information in the conversion, the [SourceForge repository](https://sourceforge.net/p/ddablib/code/HEAD/tree/) has been retained for archive purposes.

 All Subversion commits have been applied to the Git repo's `main` branch.
-That practise will change with the next release when `main` will begin to contain only the commits that relate to the latest release.
-All development work will be carried out in the `develop` branch.

-The last commit that relates to code imported from the Subversion repo is [f25d049](https://github.com/delphidabbler/ddablib/commit/f25d049465a486bd6f70d73e8b061915e4b56e7c).
+The last commit that relates to code imported from the Subversion repo hss been tagged as [`svn-import`](https://github.com/delphidabbler/ddablib/commits/svn-import).

-The Subversion repo remains in place, in read only mode, for historical reasons.

-### Splitting into separate repositories
+After the conversion was complete the library was uploaded to GitHub as the [delphidabbler/ddablib](https://github.com/delphidabbler/ddablib) project.

+New development on the Git repository was carried out on a new `develop` branch, with `main` being updated only after each release.

+### The monolith shatters

+As has been mentioned, the intention to release the library as a whole was never realised.
+Instead, individual sub-projects continued to be released separately.

+Keeping all the sub-projects in one repo meant that GitHub's release system couldn't be used properly and releases were still having to be uploaded to SourceForge.
+It was clear that it would be more logical to split the library into its component parts.

+Therefore, on 2022-05-21, the long overdue decision was taken to split the Git repo into 17 different repositories, one for each sub-project.
+A new [GitHub organization](https://github.com/ddablib) was set up and all the new repositories were created there.

 The Git `filter-branch` command was used to split the repositories.
-This flattened the `develop` branch into the `main` branch so that all changes since the conversion from Subversion on 2022/01/16 that had been made in the `develop` branch now appear in `main`.
+This flattened the `develop` branch into the `main` branch so that all changes since the conversion from Subversion that had been made in the `develop` branch now appear in `main`.

 Tags were preserved (although some errors were corrected).
 Each release tag was renamed from `<projectname>-v9.9.9` format to `version-9.9.9` format.
 A replacement `svn-import` tag was added to each repository at the last commit before conversion to Git.
 Finally, a new `ddablib-split` tag was added at the last commit made before the monolithic Git repository was divided.

+Each library project's latest release had a GitHub release created for it.

+Following the split, commits to [delphidabbler/ddablib](https://github.com/delphidabbler/ddablib) are once again being made directly to `main`.
+Such commits are only for the purpose of archiving this repository.
+The [`begin-archiving-process`](https://github.com/delphidabbler/ddablib/commits/begin-archiving-process) tag marks the start of this process.